plukevdh/terraform-provider-dmsnitch/README.md

 # Terraform [Dead Man's Snitch](https://deadmanssnitch.com/) Provider

+## Note on Compatability

+This branch is meant to work against the latest version of Terraform.
+For previous versions, see below

+- 0.0.x: Terraform 0.11 and earlier
+- 0.1.x: Terraform 0.12

 ## Requirements

-- Terraform 0.10.x or higher
+- Terraform 0.12.x or higher
-- Go 1.8 or higher
+- Go 1.11 or higher
+- Go module support

+Please note [the following details](https://www.terraform.io/docs/extend/terraform-0.12-compatibility.html) if you have built this plugin prior to Terraform 0.12.

 ## Building The Provider